teamnovu/nuxt-breaky/README.md

 }
 ```

-NOTE: Please be aware this adds ~19.5KB (~3.5KB) to the client bundle size.
+NOTE: Please be aware this adds ~19.5KB (~3.5KB) to the client bundle size when you are in development mode.
+[More Info](https://github.com/nuxt-community/tailwindcss-module#referencing-in-javascript)

 ## Usage